semanticdata/semanticdata.github.io/content/blog/monkey-brain.md

     - blogging
 ---

+See the [Canonical Publication](https://miguelpimentel.do/en/writing/monkey-brain/) for this Blog post.

 The term monkey mind is a Buddhist term meaning: restless, unsettled, incontrollable.
 The original analogy comes from describing the human mind as being full of drunken monkeys, constantly screeching, fighting, distracting, and creating general mental chaos.
 I’ll go over what helps _me_ keep the monkeys at bay.
 I hope some of this resonates with you and your monkeys as well.

 <!-- more -->